Submitting Apps to the Amazon Appstore

 Step Four: Enter App Descriptions

 Use the Description tab to provide long and short descriptions for your app’s listing and to communicate the special features of your app.
-For Amazon Underground apps, use the fields on this tab to call out what is now free in this version of your app versus other versions of your app.
+For Amazon Underground apps, use the fields on this tab to call out what is free in the Underground version of your app versus other versions of your app.

 To enter your app’s description and other listing information: